MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 ### Set up a CI/CD Pipeline

-The Azure Developer CLI (azd) provides an easy way to setup a CI/CD pipeline for your new Python web application.
-Each time you merge commits or pull requests into your main branch, the CI/CD pipeline will automatically build and publish your changes to your Azure resources.
-Both GitHub Actions and Azure Pipelines are supported.
+The Azure Developer CLI (azd) provides an easy way to set up a CI/CD pipeline for your new Python web application.
+Each time you merge commits or pull requests into your main branch, the CI/CD pipeline automatically builds and publishes your changes to your Azure resources.

 **Optional : Automatically set up the GitHub Actions CI/CD pipeline**